SalvatorePaul/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Basics commands for shel redirections
+Basic commands for shell redirections